microsoft/InnerEye-DeepLearning/docs/setting_up_aml.md

 If you did not set up a Service Principal, fill that with an empty string or leave out altogether.
 6. Update the `resource_group:` field with your resource group name (created in Step 1).
 7. Update the `workspace_name:` field with the name of the AzureML workspace created in Step 1.
-8. Update the `gpu_cluster_name:` field with the name of your own compute cluster (Step 2).
+8. Update the `cluster:` field with the name of your own compute cluster (Step 2).
 If you chose automatic deployment, this cluster will be called "NC24-LowPrio"

 Leave all other fields as they are for now.